 The Question “Where to go to See Mountain Gorillas?” – Uganda is your Best Country for Gorilla Trekking

 There are 3 Countries where you can see and trek Mountain Gorillas in their natural setting in the Wild.
-You cannot see Mountain Gorillas in a zoo, they do not survive Captivity, you can only see them in the Wild in Rwanda which markets itself as the deluxe Gorilla Tracking Country that costs the most, the not so safe Democratic Republic of Congo.
-Lastly, there is Uganda where Safe and Affordable Gorilla Trekking with all kinds of plus options is a present Reality.
+You cannot see Mountain Gorillas in a zoo.
+They do not survive Captivity.

 Where to go to See Mountain Gorillas in Africa – Which Country?

-The Answer is Uganda – The Clear Safe – Affordable and Logical Choice for Gorilla Tracking
+The Answer is Uganda offering Safe – Affordable and Logical Choice for Gorilla Tracking

-Uganda is the only Country that gives you a choice – Trekking in an Ancient Afro-Montane Rainforest or in the shadows of the Brooding Virunga Volcanoes.
+Uganda is the only country that gives you a choice – Trekking in an Ancient Afro-Montane Rainforest or the shadows of the Brooding Virunga Volcanoes.

 National Geographic – Fodor’s Travel – The Telegraph:

-The Telegraph – UK – 10 of the greatest places on the planet to see primates
+The Telegraph – UK – 10 of the most significant places on the planet to see primates

 “The silverback rolls over on to his massive belly and fixes you with that deep-set gaze.
 Behind him, two boisterous youngsters tumble past.
 Meeting a mountain gorilla family in the depths of Bwindi Impenetrable Forest feels strangely intimate, as though you’ve blundered into a family sitting room – but an hour in their company is one you’ll never forget.
 Uganda’s forests are also home to other primates, including chimpanzees in nearby Kibale National Park.
 If you crave open space, there are lions and elephants down on the plains.”